solonas13/maw/README.md

 When publishing work that is based on the results from scMAW please cite:

-M. Crochemore, G. Fici, R. Mercas, S. P. Pissis, " Linear-Time Sequence Comparison Using Minimal Absent Words & Applications", 2015. (http://arxiv.org/abs/1506.04917)
+M. Crochemore, G. Fici, R. Mercas, S. P. Pissis, "Linear-Time Sequence Comparison Using Minimal Absent Words & Applications", 2015. (http://arxiv.org/abs/1506.04917)